riverliway/QuantumComputingSG/Quantum Computing Survival Guide.md

 #### IBM's Rebuttal

-The quantum computing team at IBM [responded](https://www.ibm.com/blogs/research/2019/10/on-quantum-supremacy/) to Google's claim to quantum supremacy by using a pure Schrödinger algorithm.
+The quantum computing team at IBM <a href="https://www.ibm.com/blogs/research/2019/10/on-quantum-supremacy/" target="_blank">responded</a> to Google's claim to quantum supremacy by using a pure Schrödinger algorithm.
 They showed that it was possible to rotate the memory for the quantum state out to disk, only keeping the active parts in RAM.
 Every coefficient is 8 bytes since they are complex numbers, stored as two single precision floating point numbers.
 The quantum state is $8\times2^{53}$ = 64 petabytes.
 That size is certainly large, but not unachievable by modern computers.
 IBM's team used a host of performance enhancing techniques to perform the simulation in 2.5 days.

 By definition, Google's team still technically proved quantum supremacy since the quantum computer ran faster than the classical simulation (100 minutes < 2.5 days), even if it wasn't by their predicted margin of 10,000 years.
 However, due to the exponential nature of simulating quantum computers, a 100 qubit quantum state would take $8\times2^{100}\approx$ 9,000,000,000,000,000 (9 quadrillion) petabytes to store.
 This amount of memory is simply unachievable by modern or near future computers.
 Even if a 53 qubit processor strikes controversy over if it deserves quantum supremacy or not, 100 qubit processors will be developed in the near future and the outcome will be clear.